 7. Stay Away from Overeating and Starving

-How overeating and undereating imbalance your hormones?
+How do overeating and undereating imbalance your hormones?

 Remember, eating too much or too little may lead to hormonal imbalance.
 Overeating increases insulin levels and reduces insulin sensitivity, whereas consuming too little calories than your body requires may cause feelings of fatigue.
 Most importantly, calorie-restricted diets may develop an insufficiency of iron, folate, and vitamin B12.
 This can lead to anemia as well.
-A balanced and healthy diet helps you how to balance your hormones in a week.
+A balanced and healthy diet helps you with how to balance your hormones in a week.

 YOU DON’T HAVE TO EAT LESS OR DO BINGE EATING.
 YOU JUST HAVE TO EAT RIGHT.

 Eating too much or too little leads you to an Eating Disorder.
 An eating disorder badly affects the body and results in hormonal disorders.
 It’s a mental health condition related to irregular eating habits.
 The person suffering from an eating disorder either consumes insufficient calories to maintain his/her weight or do binge eating, which finally leads to severe health issues like heart disease, stroke, diabetes, or cancer.